Living With a Pacemaker

 The Medtronic CareLink Network is an Internet-based remote monitoring service for patients with implanted cardiac devices that is comparable to an in-office check.

 It's important for you to get the right answers to your questions about your implanted heart device.
-Talk to your doctor if you have questions, or contact Heart Rhythm Patient Services, (800) 551-5544, x41835, for information on our devices and therapies.
+Talk to your doctor or health care professional if you have medical concerns or health symptoms.
+Contact Heart Rhythm Patient Services, (800) 551-5544, x41835, for information on our devices and therapies.

 Getting a Replacement